 The answer is yes.
-No matter which style of Kung Fu you choose, your basic skills, as long as they are properly controlled, can help you protect yourself in serious situations.
+No matter which Kung Fu style you pick, your basic skills can help you stay safe.
+As long as you control them well, they can protect you in serious situations.

 What Kung Fu Has Served You Well in Serious Situations?